- Perinatal Program Home

 Perinatal Program

-The State Perinatal Program identifies and recommends strategies that will effectively decrease infant morbidity and mortality.
-The Program encourages cooperative relationships among healthcare providers and institutions to ensure medically effective and cost-efficient perinatal care and to raise awareness regarding infant morbidity and mortality.
+The State Perinatal Program identifies and recommends strategies to decrease infant morbidity and mortality effectively.
+The Program encourages cooperative relationships among healthcare providers and institutions to ensure medically effective and cost-efficient perinatal care and raise awareness regarding infant morbidity and mortality.
 Learn more about our program by reading the Program Overview below.

 Program Overview